Conight/RemoteDock/README.md

 RemoteDock is a native macOS remote file manager built with SwiftUI and SwiftData.
 It brings SFTP, WebDAV, object storage, and popular cloud drives into one desktop interface for browsing, transferring, previewing, editing, and synchronizing remote files.

-> RemoteDock is still in early development.
+## Development Status

+RemoteDock is a vibe coding project and is still in early development.
+Public builds may be shared before the source tree is ready for external contribution; the source code will be opened once the codebase becomes stable enough to maintain in public.

 APIs, data models, and protocol capabilities may change as the project evolves.
-Before publishing the repository, update the release notes to match your actual release plan.

 ## Features